mahnoorfatima997/macad-thesis-25/benchmarking/README.md

 - Train the GNN model
 - Generate cognitive benchmarks
 - Evaluate all sessions
-- Train the proficiency classifier
+- Train the proficiency classifier (if 5+ sessions available)
 - Generate comprehensive visualizations
 - Export a detailed report